Lawrence Kasdan: Wyatt Earp (1994)

-One of Kasdan's abandoned projects over the years was titled Pair-A-Dice, written by Blade Runner (1982) screenwriter David Webb Peoples, which he developed for four years with Kevin Costner set to star.
-In 1992, Costner approached him with the script for a six-hour miniseries about the life of Wyatt Earp.
+One of Kasdan's abandoned projects over the years was titled Pair-A-Dice, written by Blade Runner (1982) screenwriter David Webb Peoples, which he developed for four years, with Costner set to star.
+In 1992, Costner approached him with the script for a six-hour miniseries about Wyatt Earp's life.
 "I told him that I was about to commit to another picture," Kasdan said. "[Costner] said, 'Why are you doing that?
 Why don't you do Wyatt Earp?
 I said, 'I don't like the screenplay.'
 And he said, 'Well, then, write a new screenplay.'"
 Kasdan agreed on the condition that they shoot the following summer, which Costner accepted.
 Kasdan wrote a screenplay in three months.

 Kasdan was pleased with his screenplay—but less so Costner, who was still attached to the original miniseries concept.
 "Kevin and I were visualizing a 'Western Godfather,'" said Dan Gordon, who wrote the miniseries script.
 "It was to be two movies, in fact, centering on three families: the Earps and two organized crime families.
 Mike Gray, a bizarro mirror image of Earp, managed to get Tombstone, the richest town west of the Mississippi, deeded to his private company.
 It was a land grab worth $10 million to $20 million in 1880 dollars—and the only thing between him and that money was Wyatt Earp."